-The Learning in the Workplace survey has now had over 6,000 responses from 69 countries worldwide*.
-The full results are shown below ranked by the total Very important and Essential scores.
-The shaded cells highlight where the most votes were received in each category.
+The Learning in the Workplace survey (that has been running since 2010) has now had over 9,000 responses*.
+The full results are shown below ranked by the aggregated Very important and Essential scores.
+The shaded cells highlight where the most received were received in each category.

 |2||Knowledge sharing with your team||DISCOURSE||1||8||33||58||91|

 |5||Web resources (articles, videos, podcasts, blog posts, etc)||DISCOVERY||2||26||42||30||72|

 |9||Live virtual training (Zoom/Teams etc)||DIDACTICS||11||43||34||12||46|

 |11||Conferences (and other events)||DISCOURSE||18||51||26||5||31|

 Here’s a graphic showing the value of activities in the 4 D’s of Learning

 - the most valued ways to learn for work are the experiences and activities that happen as part of daily work (DOING), through interaction with people (DISCOURSE) as well as the use of informal web content (DISCOVERY).

 - whilst the least valued ways to learn at and for work are the traditional learning activities – classroom training and online courses (aka e-learning) (DIDACTICS)